shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Glossary.md

 **Track(s)**
 The tracks or timeline tracks are what occupy the timeline.
 A tracks will hold a single media file and this allows you to overlap video and audio files.
-The trial version of Pinnacle consists of 7 tracks in its timeline.
+The trial version of Pinnacle Studio consists of 7 tracks in its timeline.

 **Video Preview Window**
 The video preview window is located on the top right hand quadrant of your screen.